iov42/core-sdk-typescript/README.md

 </script>
 ```

-## Code structure
+## Library structure

 The iov42 folder contains the main source files:
 - `core-sdk.ts` exports the PlatformClient class with all the functions to interact with the iov42 platform.

 The tests folder contains the automated tests:
-- `create-identity.ts` uses the SDK functions to create and retrieve identities.
+- `identity.ts` uses the SDK functions to work with identities.
 - `create-keypair.ts` uses the SDK functions to create a key pair.
 - `healthchecks.ts` uses the SDK functions to retrieve node's health information.
 - `node-info.ts` uses the SDK functions to retrieve node information.